 - 1. Instructor will request the student to discontinue the disruptive action. - 2.
 If the behavior continues, the instructor will instruct the student to leave the classroom.
-University Police will be called to remove the student if he or she does not leave. - 3.
-An incident report will then be completed by the instructor and filed with the Executive Director of Residential Life and Student Conduct and a copy sent to the Associate Vice President for Academic Affairs. - 4.
-Upon receipt of the incident report, including the student's comments, the Executive Director of Residential Life and Student Conduct shall investigate the matter and take appropriate disciplinary action. - 5.
-The accused student must secure written permission from the Executive Director of Residential Life and Student Conduct in order to return to class.
-The instructor will be informed of the disciplinary sanction imposed on the student and the student will be held responsible for all absences incurred between the time of suspension from class and his or her return.
+University Police will be called to remove the student if he or she does not leave.

+- 3. An incident report will then be completed by the instructor and filed with the Assistant Vice President of Student Affairs and a copy sent to the Associate Vice President for Academic Affairs. - 4.
+Upon receipt of the incident report, including the student's comments, the Assistant Vice President of Student Affairs shall investigate the matter and take appropriate disciplinary action. - 5.
+The accused student must secure written permission from the Assistant Vice President of Student Affairs in order to return to class.
+The instructor will be informed of the disciplinary sanction imposed on the student and the student will be held responsible for all absences incurred between the time of suspension from class and his or her return. - 6.
+Incidents related to commencement may be reported by any University faculty or staff member to the Assistant Vice President of Student Affairs for investigation.
+Upon receipt of the incident report, the Assistant Vice President of Student Affairs shall investigate the matter and take appropriate disciplinary action.

-Note: Any electronic devices (beepers, telephones, radios, MP3 players, etc.) may cause disruption and therefore should be turned off in the classroom.
+Note: Any electronic devices (beepers, cellular phones, radios, MP3 players, tablets, laptops, ear buds, Bluetooth speakers, etc.) may cause disruption and therefore should be turned off in the classroom.
 In such cases where the device causes disruption, the individual in possession of the device will be held accountable.